 Feral hogs are wild pigs that originate from once domesticated pig breeds.

 Several domestic pig breeds have straight tails.
-Potbellied pigs, Tamworth, Kunekune, and Mulefoot all have straight tails even though they are domesticated pig breeds.
+Potbellied pigs, Tamworth, Kunekune pigs, and Mulefoot all have straight tails even though they are domesticated pig breeds.
 There are other domestic breeds that have straight tails such as the endangered Cinta Senese Pig from Italy.

 - Potbellied pigs (almost all 12 breeds of potbellied pigs have straight tails)